 - Use Online Shipping Software for the Most Savings

 Package Your Trading and Playing Cards Carefully

-There are a couple different levels of protection, so you’ll want to choose how you pack your playing and trading cards for shipment depending on how valuable they are.
+There are a couple of different levels of protection, so you’ll want to choose how you pack your playing and trading cards for shipment depending on how valuable they are.

 No matter what, at the very least, you’ll want to put your card in a penny sleeve and a top-loader (make sure that your top-loader matches or exceeds the point value width of your card) before you pop it into a mailer.
-To secure the card in the top-loader, many trading card shippers will use a bit of painter’s tape to seal the top while avoiding any residue on the actual packaging.
+To secure the card in the top loader, many trading card shippers will use a bit of painter’s tape to seal the top while avoiding any residue on the actual packaging.

-- Use a one touch case!
+- Use a one-touch case!
 This is a hard case, which is great for keeping your card as flat as possible during transit.

 - Add cardboard on either side of the card for extra support.
 Fillers cards or business cards also work in these cases as well.